-- 70 Examples of contingencies outside of the control of both parties and currently included in various contracts include: - (a) Changes in indices (stock markets or consumer price) - (b) Changes in other financial variables such as interest or exchange rates; - (c) Changes in tax laws or other regulatory requirements such as capital requirements; - (d) Changes in key performance indicators such as turnover, net income or leverage ratio; - (e) Changes in control; - (f) Changes in listing status (such as successfully completing an IPO); and - (g) Cross-default settlement clauses. - 71 EFRAG agrees with the basic principle that contingent settlement features for which the contingency is outside the control of the entity are considered unavoidable and therefore preclude equity classification.
-The example in paragraph 4.66 explains when such an event does not impact either the timing or amount features, but more examples showing where either is impacted may also be useful. - 72 EFRAG also suggests that the IASB should consider developing further guidance on what constitutes in the control of the entity which can be complex in practice.
+- 70 Examples of contingencies outside of the control of both parties and currently included in various contracts include: - (a) changes in indices (stock markets or consumer price); - (b) changes in other financial variables such as interest or exchange rates; - (c) changes in tax laws or other regulatory requirements such as capital requirements; - (d) changes in key performance indicators such as turnover, net income or leverage ratio; - (e) changes in control; - (f) changes in listing status (such as successfully completing an IPO); and - (g) cross-default settlement clauses. - FRAG agrees with the basic principle that contingent settlement features for which the contingency is outside the control of the entity are considered unavoidable and therefore preclude equity classification.
+The example in paragraph 4.66 of the DP explains when such an event does not impact either the timing or amount features, but more examples showing where either is impacted may also be useful. - 72 EFRAG also suggests that the IASB should consider developing further guidance on what is in the control of the entity which can be complex in practice.
 For instance, when determining whether shareholders are making decisions as 'part of the entity' (as members of the entity's corporate governance structure), or whether they are distinct from the entity itself when making these decisions (as holders of a particular instrument).
 This is also relevant for interpretation of clauses relating to initiation of IPOs or successful completion of IPOs etc.